-Craig Fink is in his fourth year as the associate athletics director for advancement at UNCG in 2014-15.
-He is tasked with raising money for the UNCG athletic department through private contributions and oversees all of the department’s fundraising activities.
+Craig Fink is in his fifth year at UNCG in 2015-16.
+He currently serves as the senior associate athletics director for advancement and business.
+He is tasked with raising money for the UNCG athletic department through private contributions and oversees all of the department’s fundraising activities, as well as the department’s business office and all financial operations.

 Fink comes to UNCG after five years at Eastern Michigan University, the last four of which were spent as the associate athletics director for development and executive director of the EMU Athletic Club.
 At EMU, Fink directed the athletic fundraising operation through the most successful four-year stretch in school history, breaking the record for single-year cash and gifts-in-kind two years in a row.
-He was also instrumental in helping secure the first $1 million gift commitment in EMU’s athletic history – and at the time one of just 10 in university history – and another gift of more than $900,000.
+He was also instrumental in helping secure the first $1 million gift commitment in EMU’s athletic history – and at the time one of just 10 in university history.
 Fink also led fundraising efforts for several six-figure facility projects at EMU.

 Prior to his work at EMU, Fink spent five years at the Brown University Sports Foundation.
 After four years there as the associate director, he was elevated to interim executive director and then senior associate director.
 Fink’s work at Brown saw him personally soliciting gifts of five and six figures, as well as being part of the senior management team that put together a strategy to raise $125 million for athletics as part of the $1.4 billion Boldly Brown: Campaign for Academic Enrichment.